ImperialOctopus/worlds-to-follow/docs/01-guide/03-skills.md

 ## Spell Prerequisites

 Reaching certain (odd) levels in skills can unlock new spells and spell enhancements.
-You only gain new spells and spell enhancements from Arts that you know (see [Spellcasting](/guide/spellcasting) for more information about learning Arts).
+You only gain new spells and spell enhancements from Arts that you know (see [Spells and Traces](/guide/spellcasting) for more information about learning Arts).
 Check the section of this guide for each Art to see what you can unlock, and what skills you need to unlock them.

 ## Temporary Skill Changes